karelin/meetup_jupyter/README.md

 ## From IPython to Jupyter

-The talk is about how an attempt to improve the standard Python console lead to completely new ecosystem for interactive computations, even with support of other programming languages,... and also how the big money and (at least) one legendary programmer are related to this.
+The talk is about how the attempt to make the standard Python console better lead to a new ecosystem for interactive computing, with support of multiple languages, ... and also how this relates to a big money and (at least) one legend programmer.

 ## Jupyter Notebook: Architecture and Usage Practice